 Portobello Institute has an alternative route for you if you want to become a physiotherapist.
 Point totals through the CAO for physiotherapy are typically very high.
 But the CAO isn't the only way into physiotherapy.
-Portobello's BSc in Sports Therapy is a Level 8 degree accredited by the London Metropolitan University.
+Portobello's BSc in Sports Therapy is a Level 8 degree accredited by the University of Essex.
 It is a three-year programme that you can enter directly and study either in a full-time capacity or through flexible study at the weekends.

 How does it work?

 In 2020, Trinity College required 566 points to study Physiotherapy.
 That is a Level 8, four-year programme.
 The Level 8 BSc in Sports Therapy degree is a three-year honours degree programme, with a lot of crossover of content to Physiotherapy.
-As a result of the similarity in the curriculae, you can apply for a Masters in Physiotherapy after graduation.
+As a result of the similarity in the curriculum, you can apply for a Master's in Physiotherapy after graduation.

 Once he knew what he wanted to be, Portobello guided him to attain his "ultimate career goal" by offering "extremely supportive lecturers" and developing his skills and knowledge in his preferred area of expertise.

 Added Benefits of a BSc Sports Therapy degree

 Studying Sports Therapy rather than physiotherapy alone during your three years at Portobello will give you a broader skill set and open more opportunities for you after graduation.
 It will be easier for you to own your own Sports Therapy clinic.
 Conor Shiels, another recent graduate of the Sports Therapy degree, has done just that.

 Conor established his clinic shortly after graduating and has developed a growing client base.

 Now working as Shamrock Rovers Senior Sports Therapist, Conor attributes his success to "three years of in-depth study and research" at Portobello.
 What he learned here allowed him to set up his own clinic in North Dublin.